lopsae/worktable/style.md

 The `delegate` of a UICollectionView MUST implement this protocol in order to use a ColumnWaterfallLayout.

+This method MUST be called at least once before the instance is used.

 Favorite:
 This protocol MUST be implemented by the `delegate` of the UICollectionView in order to use a ColumnWaterfallLayout.